 Make your own herb seasoning mix to store in your pantry.
 You can sprinkle this on any meat before cooking or add to sauces and gravies.
 It's a good salt substitute to put on the table or to use in recipes.
 It's a good substitute for mixed Italian seasoning herbs, or for any seasoning mix that a recipe calls for.
 This recipe is savory and slightly sweet, with a nice smoky flavor.
 It is not spicy but has real depth.
 You can add a teaspoon of salt to this mix if you aren't worried about the sodium content of your recipes.

-3. Decant the mixture into a glass jar with a screw top lid and seal tightly.
+Decant the mixture into a glass jar with a screw top lid and seal tightly.
 Label with the date it was made and the name of the recipe, and store in cool dry place up to 6 months.
-One teaspoon of this mix contains 1 milligram of sodium.